wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 <?php $wpo_wcpdf->custom_field('custom_fieldname', 'Custom field:'); ?>
 `

 Where you replace 'custom_fieldname' with the name of the field you want to display, and 'Custom field' with the label.
 The plugin only displays the field when it contains data.
-If you also want to display the label when the field is empty, you can pass a third parameter, like thos:
+If you also want to display the label when the field is empty, you can pass a third parameter (true), like this:

 `
 <?php $wpo_wcpdf->custom_field('custom_fieldname', 'Custom field:',  true); ?>